leviat-tech/jsdraft/documentation/introduction.md

 A "draft" is a collection of sketch features, stored as raw strings.
 Features can be defined in either a [YAML-based syntax](yaml-syntax.md) or in [JavaScript](js-syntax.md).

 All features in a draft "file" are automatically registered so that they can be used by any of the other features.
-When stored on disk, a draft "file" is actually just a folder, which by convention has a ".draft" extension; all sketch features contained within this folder should follow the naming pattern `name.sketch.js` or `name.sketch.yaml`.
+When stored on disk, a draft "file" is actually just a folder, which by convention has a ".draft" extension; all sketch features contained within this folder should follow the naming pattern `name.js` or `name.yaml`.
+Draft files should also have an `index.json`, which is used to define settings and properties that apply to the entire collection.

 The draft file can then be [imported](importing.md) and used within a project: